pimoroni/yukon/README.md

 There are two .uf2 files to pick from:

-### Regular
+### Firmware Only

 * `pimoroni-yukon-vX.X.X-micropython.uf2`

-This build includes only the firmware needed for Yukon to function, and leaves your files alone.
+This build includes only the firmware needed for Yukon to function.
 You will need to manually update the `lib/pimoroni_yukon` library afterwards to get the latest features and bug fixes.

 ### With Filesystem